 The applicant addressed concerns about screening along the west property line by including small evergreen screening trees that grow to between 10-15 feet.
 These trees will fit below the existing overhead powerline and still provide enhanced screening beyond the 6-foot wood fence that will be on the property line.
-Staff had noted that the Lincoln Way parking areas and yard landscaping could include minor alternations to ensure visibility to the commercial spaces.
+Staff has noted in the conditions that the Lincoln Way parking areas and yard landscaping could include minor alternations to ensure visibility to the commercial spaces.
 Staff suggests use of decorative grasses or flowers to add interest to the front yard landscaping between the building the street.
-Staff also suggested that the developer should have the option of changing the landscaped area at the interior corner of the commercial to hardscape if it is beneficial to create an outdoor seating area as this area is not a required landscape area.
+The front parking area needs additional planting to meet full screening requirements at the corners of the lot.
+Staff believes that two trees could be added to the driveway landscape strip in lieu of some of the shrubs that line the driveway.
+Staff also suggests that the developer should have the option of changing the landscaped area at the interior corner of the commercial to hardscape if it is beneficial to create an outdoor seating area as this area is not a required landscape area.

 Notably the developer has requested a deviation from the parking lot median requirement for the southeast corner of the site.
 A 15-foot landscaped median is required when there are three rows of double loaded parking.
 This occurs for a 63 linear foot distance in the southeast corner of the site.
 Adding the median would result in the loss of approximately 7 parking spaces within the 63-foot long area.
 As part of the major site plan review process, the City Council can approve an alternative landscape design when the purposes of the ordinance as described in 29.403 (4)a are met.
-The developer believes the overall design is attractive and harmonious with the surroundings, the parking area is adequately screened and includes a variety of plant types, and that stormwater and drainage impacts of the parking lot have been addressed within the stormwater management plan.
+The developer believes the overall design is attractive and harmonious with the surroundings, the parking area is adequately screened and include a variety of plant types, and that stormwater and drainage impacts of the parking lot have been addressed within the stormwater management plan.